He Panned It, Now He Sucks

 - The Frank Miller fanboys got very angry over his review of The Dark Knight Strikes Again.
 Linkara took major issue with this, especially one message that literally argued Miller did so much great stuff early on that his later work should get a free pass regardless of actual quality.
 Plus, he didn't exactly inspire a lot of hate for his mockery of Stan Lee's Nightcat.

-- He also invited some of this when he claimed to not liking the X-Men, going on a long tirade about blaming the team for being the in-universe causes of some of his most hated crossover events in Marvel's recent history... or not, since in his "Youngblood #5" review, he admits he was "half-joking" and admitted that he doesn't hate them, and they actually had some great runs.
+- Linkara also invited some of this in the "Next AT4W Screw-Ups" video when he stated his dislike of the X-Men, going on a long tirade about blaming the team for being the in-universe causes of some of his most hated crossover events in Marvel's recent history... or not, when, in his "Youngblood #5" review, he admitted he was "half-joking" and stated he doesn't hate the X-Men, and they actually had some great storylines and good characters in its roster.

-- The Nostalgia Critic took a lot of heat for panning the first Mortal Kombat movie (which is considered a Guilty Pleasure by many).
-There was also some heat received for his review of Pokémon: The First Movie, given the fact that he seemed to know little about it, how famous it is and how it is perhaps a greater Guilty Pleasure than MK.
+- He took a lot of heat for panning the first Mortal Kombat movie (which is considered a Guilty Pleasure by many).
+There was also some heat received for his review of Pokemon The First Movie, given the fact that he seemed to know little about it, how famous it is and how it is perhaps a greater Guilty Pleasure than MK.
 Then there's Space Jam, which many people also liked (Roger Ebert even gave it 3 and a half stars).

 - Although he admitted that the movie had good qualities at the end, people who liked the 4th Teenage Mutant Ninja Turtles movie (and fans of Mako - who was dying of throat cancer at the time - even though the Critic probably didn't know that) seem to be baying for his blood because he thought it was a bad film.
 Which is funny, because he said it's not a bad film!
 And it was one of the most requested movies he ever got.